 It’s a rhetorical question.
 So you’re supposed to know the answer.
 Listen, and you’ll hear it.
 It comes roaring down the empty corridor and resounding off the concrete walls.

 No, He’s not satisfied!
 I’m not doing enough!
 I need to try harder!
 I need to make a longer list!
 I need to sleep less!
 I need to work and work and work!
 More Bible study!
 More prayer!
-More witnessing!
+More knocking on doors!
 More church attendance!
 More passing out tracts!

 I never really liked this song, even back in the days when I didn’t understand why I didn’t like it.
 In fact, I felt guilty for not liking it.

 But then I began to understand Salvation in Everyday Life.
 The Gospel that saves moment by moment.
 The Salvation that changes not just my destination some sweet day, but my desires, my direction, and even my death in this very day.
 I began to understand the outpouring River of God’s grace to do all the things He wants me to do, through the power of the Holy Spirit (who, by the way, is ignored in this song about doing things for God).